jjaine/asteroid-defense/README.md

 # asteroid-defense

+Known bugs:
+* Missiles might hit another target while they are on their way to their primary one
+* Unity's Update is not quite fast enough to handle fast mouse movements, so asteroids the player has dragged may sometimes get the wrong direction because calculation was too late
+* Asteroid will be shot at only once, so if shot at and then player changes direction before hit, turret won't shoot again

 Requirements:

 Earth is being bombarded by asteroids and it’s your job to destroy them before they cause damage.
 You control a huge turret that can fire missiles at any asteroids that would come within a designated safety zone.